Winged monkeys

-Winged monkeys are fictional characters that first appeared in the 1900 children's novel The Wonderful Wizard of Oz, by American author L. Frank Baum.
+Winged monkeys are fictional characters that first appeared in the 1900 children's novel The Wonderful Wizard of Oz, written by the American author L. Frank Baum.
 They are described as jungle monkeys with bird-like feathered wings.
 They are playful, intelligent, and speak English.
-The winged monkeys are initially under the control of the Wicked Witch of the West, but are later controlled by the protagonist, Dorothy Gale.
-They lift up Dorothy and fly her to two distant locations.
+They are initially under the control of the Wicked Witch of the West, but are later controlled by the protagonist, Dorothy Gale.
+They lift Dorothy and fly her to two distant locations.

-Winged monkeys next appeared in the 1939 musical film adaption of the novel, The Wizard of Oz.
-In the film they have a much smaller role than in the book, and do not speak, but their appearance introduced the concept to a wider audience.
+The Winged Monkeys next appeared in the 1939 musical film adaption of the novel, The Wizard of Oz.
+In the film they have a much smaller role than in the book, and do not speak (or at least were never given any dialogue), but it was their first appearance in an Oz-based film.
 After 1939, similar characters have appeared in numerous books, films, computer games and other popular media.

-Based on the description in the original book, the related term flying monkey has been adopted in psychology, where it refers to someone who performs enabling work on behalf of an abusive person.
+The now widely used but inaccurate term flying monkey has been adopted in psychology, referring to someone who performs enabling work on behalf of an abusive person.
+It does not really fit with the depiction in the book, where the avian simians are under the magic spell of the Golden Cap, and must obey its wearer.